For Founders

 Strategy vs. execution

 The strategy is sound.
 The execution keeps drifting.
-The gap isn't talent or effort — it's the operating structure between the two.
+The gap isn't talent or effort — it's the translation layer between strategic intent and operational work, and nobody built it.

 The wrong diagnosis

 You think it's a people problem.
 Your board thinks it's a leadership problem.
-It's almost always a structural problem wearing a people mask.
+It's almost always a structural problem wearing a people mask, which is why firing and replacing doesn't fix it.

 The Founder Leadership Transition